Chevrolet Volt Car of the Year as production halt looms

-GENEVA (Reuters) - Just as the assembly lines making them prepared for a five-week shutdown due to slack demand, General Motors Co’s (GM.N) Chevrolet Volt and Ampera plug-in electric hybrid cars were named “European Car of the Year” at the Geneva Auto Show.
+GENEVA, March 6 (Reuters) - Just as the assembly lines making them prepared for a five-week shutdown due to slack demand, General Motors Co’s Chevrolet Volt and Ampera plug-in electric hybrid cars were named “European Car of the Year” at the Geneva Auto Show.

 “It validates the product story here,” said GM Vice Chairman Steve Girsky on getting the award.